New census data shows reshaping of Montana population

 HELENA — The U.S. Census Bureau already announced that Montana’s growing population has earned the state a second seat in the U.S. House of Representatives.
 Now the agency has released much more detailed information from the 2020 Census, giving us a better picture of how the population has shifted within Montana.

-On Thursday, the Census Bureau released its “redistricting data,” updated numbers showing population, race and ethnicity and other statistics down to the county, city and even block level.
+On Thursday, the Census Bureau released its “redistricting data,” updated numbers showing population, race, ethnicity, and other statistics down to the county, city, and even block level.
 The information allows states to draw Congressional and state legislative districts with relatively equal populations and ensure that all groups have fair representation.

 Once again, Montana’s fastest growing county is Gallatin County.
 Its population was 118,960 at the 2020 Census, up from 89,513 in 2010 – an increase of nearly a third.
 Gallatin County narrowly surpassed Missoula County’s 117,922 to become the second-largest population in the state.